tomlin7/Notebook/README.md

 ![preview](https://github.com/user-attachments/assets/290741c8-aed0-4827-87ad-807b94b2cfdf)

 So, at uni, we were handed chonky books and paper work, which were very inefficient to read and understand.
-Why not make a RAG tool for simulating asking direct questions to the document?
+Why not make a RAG tool to simulate asking direct questions to the document?
 This is where **Notebook** comes in.
 It can summarize documents, answer questions, and chat with you about the document.

 - Upload documents (PDF, TXT)
 - Notebook will summarize the uploaded document.